unbiodiversitylab/unbl-documentation/docs/unbl-workspaces/6_add_data.md

 	- *Name* – the name of the styling entry in the layer legend on the map.

 	- *Color* – the color of pixels with the specified value on the map.
-You can select a color by using the color picker, or by specifying a RGBA or Hex color code value.
-Optionally, you can set the opacity of the color in a range from 0 to 100%.
+You can define a color through the manual color picker, or by entering a RGBA or Hexadecimal value.
+Optionally, you can set the opacity of the color in a range from 0 to 100%, where 0% is fully transparent and 100% is fully opaque.

 	You can also optionally choose whether a styling entry’s name label is hidden in the layer legend on the map by clicking the ![](images/icons/hide.png){style="display: inline; width: 1em; height: 2em; width: 2em;"} icon next to the styling entry.
 For categorical layers, layer styling value entries must map to the values of each category/class within the raster data source.
 For continuous layers, layer styling value entries must map to the range of values within your raster file that you want rendered on the map.
 You can specify any points along the range of values between the minimum and maximum values -- a gradient of colors between each of these values will be generated.